fsalom/python-hexagonal-architecture/README.md

 - main.py: The main entry point of the application, setting up the adapters and starting the system.
 - pyproject.toml: Configuration file for Python project, specifying dependencies and project metadata.

+## Contributing

+Please read our CONTRIBUTING.md for guidelines on how to contribute to this project.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ## Articles

 - Building Scalable and Testable Python Applications with Modular Monoliths